shaokai1209/FocalSE/README.md

 # A General Noisy Environment Adaptation Framework (NEAF) for Neural Speech Codecs (NSCs)

+## Note

+The publicly released code is an extended version of the work presented at INTERSPEECH 2026.

 ## 📢 News

 [June 4, 2026] - Our paper "Noisy Environment Adaptation of Neural Speech Codec via Focal Mask and Noise Feature Separation" has been **accepted** for **INTERSPEECH 2026**!